ln-komandur/ESP32/ReadMe.md

 ![Click Help -> Check for updates](1-Check%20for%20updates.png "Click Help -> Check for updates")

+Here is from where the IDE was upgraded to version 3.1.0

 ### 3-Restart to apply updates

 ![Restart to apply updates.
 And close the Welcome tab](2-Restart%20to%20apply%20updates.png "Restart to apply updates.
 And close the Welcome tab")